 Companies will need to adapt to changing conditions and find ways to stay competitive in a global market, while workers will need to adapt to the changing nature of the industry.

-Urbanisation is a major trend that is expected to continue in the coming years, with more and more people moving to cities.
+Urbanization is a major trend that is expected to continue in the coming years, with more and more people moving to cities.

 This trend has significant implications for the transportation industry, as cities require efficient and reliable transportation systems to support their growing populations.